pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

 * The main reason to migrate is that tags are hard for new users to understand, and even if your current team is experienced with Pact, there will always be new users coming into the organization/team.
 * The deployed and released versions feature supports use of the new [contract_requiring_verification_published webhook](https://github.com/pact-foundation/pact_broker/pull/476) which will make it easier to get verification results between the head consumer version and the deployed provider versions, resulting in more "yes" responses for `can-i-deploy`, which will allow consumers to deploy to production more often.
+* Deployments and releases do not suffer from the same performance issues that tags do when the Pact Broker accumulates a lot of data.
 * While tags will continue to be supported, future Pact Broker features will be built for deployed/released versions rather than tags.

 ### Pact client support for the deployedOrReleased selector